UCC2020: Applied Cognitive and Affective Learning Strategies

 Mnemonics and Mnemonic Systems (Link, Story, Method of Loci, Pegword, Phonetic)

 Planning and scheduling

-Students are evaluated through practical homework assignments, term examinations, and regular submissions to a Learning Journal that constitutes a significant part of semester work.
-Classes meet three times weekly.
-Students need access to "D2L," Memorial's computer portal to submit assigned work and journal entries.
+Students were evaluated through practical homework assignments, term examinations, and regular submissions to a Learning Journal that constituted a significant part of semester work.
+Classes met three times weekly.
+Students needed access to "D2L," Memorial's computer portal to submit assigned work and journal entries.